ThomasGus/uw-cybersec-huskey-manager/README.md

     ![Applying source filter](/lab-writeup-imgs/apply_src_filter.png)

-4. We can now edit the filter to match the source IP address with the victim we were ARP spoofing:
+5. We can now edit the filter to match the source IP address with our phones we were ARP spoofing:

     ![Editing filter](/lab-writeup-imgs/edit_filter.png)

-5. Now that we are filtering to see traffic from our victim's IP address, let's also sort the packets by protocol.
-We know that the victim connected to the unencrypted site of HTTP, so we can look for packets that used that protocol:
+6. Now that we are filtering to see traffic from our phone's IP address, let's also sort the packets by protocol.
+We know that our phone is connected to the unencrypted site of HTTP, so we can look for packets that used that protocol:

     ![Sorting by protocol](/lab-writeup-imgs/sort_protocol.png)

-6. Look through these packets and see what information you can gather.
+7. Look through these packets and see what information you can gather.
 Below we can see a packet using the POST header to login.
-Upon further inspection we can see the victim's login credentials in clear text!
+Upon further inspection we can see the our login credentials in clear text!

     ![Login credentials](/lab-writeup-imgs/login_credentials.png)